espressomd/espresso/doc/sphinx/inter.rst

 inter tunable_slip

-Simulating microchannel flow phenomena like the Plane Poiseuille and the Plane Couette Flow require accurate boundary conditions.
+Simulating micro-channel flow phenomena like the Plane Poiseuille and the Plane Couette Flow require accurate boundary conditions.
 There are two main boundary conditions in use: